-The Sustainable Water Network (SWAN) will be holding a workshop for all Irish and Northern Irish environmental NGOs on the Marine Strategy Framework Directive (MSFD) in January 2014, date yet to be confirmed.
+The Sustainable Water Network (SWAN) will be holding a workshop for all Irish and Northern Irish environmental NGOs on the Marine Strategy Framework Directive (MSFD) on the 29th of January 2014, in the Central Hotel Dublin

 The aim of this event is to increase understanding and build capacity within the environmental NGO sector regarding the MSFD – its strengths weaknesses and potential; to explore synergies between eNGOs in Ireland and Northern Ireland regarding work on the Directive and to discuss and refine recommendations made in the 2013 SWAN report, ‘The Marine Strategy Framework Directive in Ireland: Requirements, Implications & Opportunities for Environmentally Sustainable Management of our Marine Waters‘.

 Because Member States are required to draw up MSFD monitoring programmes by next July 2014, the focus of the morning session will look at this element of the directive, in particular, on refining our recommendations on it, in the context of an all-Ireland approach.
 We will also look at the Initial Assessment and compare the status of this in both jurisdictions.
 In the afternoon we are going to have a more forward looking session, discussing how we would like to see marine management being developed (including the possibility of a Marine Management Agency) and also how this should be done in co-operation with Northern Ireland.